Pre-registration for "Illuminating Legacies: Giles B. Jackson Day" has closed.

 Can I participate in the event if I didn't pre-register?

-Yes and No — While the experiences related to the historian-led tours via trolley and tuk tuk require pre-registration, such as the food trucks and art activities, community members who did not pre-register are still invited to engage with the event by supporting local Black-owned businesses across the Historic Jackson Ward District throughout the day and viewing the illumination show via personal vehicle, bike, or on foot from 9pm to 10pm, which will span the historical footprint of Jackson Ward.
+Yes and No — While the experiences related to the historian-led tours via trolley and tuk tuk require pre-registration, such as the food trucks and art activities, community members who did not pre-register are still invited to engage with the event by supporting local Black-owned businesses across the Historic Jackson Ward District throughout the day and viewing the illumination show via personal vehicle, bicycle, or on foot from 9pm to 10pm, which will span the historical footprint of Jackson Ward.

 Is there a waitlist for the event?